aws-samples/amazon-connect-scim-user-management/README.md

 ### Keeping the three deployments in step

 `cdk_source/lambdas` is the canonical handler source.
 The CloudFormation and Terraform trees hold byte-identical copies, because each deployment packages its own Lambda artifacts. `tests/unit/test_handler_copies.py` compares every copy against the canonical version and fails on any difference.
 After changing a handler, copy it across and re-run the suite.

-Note that this repository has no CI, so that guard only fires when the suite is run locally — run it before opening a pull request.
+### CI

+`.github/workflows/ci.yml` runs everything in the Development section above on every pull request and on pushes to `main`, in three jobs: the Lambda handler tests with `ruff` and `cfn-lint`, the CDK build with `jest` and a `cdk synth` per identity provider, and `terraform validate`/`fmt`.
+The drift guard above is only an actual guard because something runs it on every change — before this workflow existed it fired only when a contributor happened to run the suite locally.

+`requirements-dev.txt` pins every dependency including transitive ones.
+The pins were produced by resolving the direct dependencies in a clean environment and freezing the result; to upgrade, do the same in a fresh virtualenv, re-run the suite and the linters, and commit the new freeze.

 The Python tests run against an in-memory Amazon Connect fake rather than mocking boto3 calls in order.
 The fake deliberately models the `SearchUsers` index lag: with an instantly-consistent fake, a handler that reads membership back through `SearchUsers` immediately after a write passes its tests and reports empty membership in production.